Kevin Eiben – Linebackers Coach & Special Teams Assistant

 Eiben played his college football at Bucknell University.

-2019-present: Toronto Argonauts, Linebackers Coach
+2019: Toronto Argonauts, Linebackers Coach

 2017-18: Toronto Argonauts, Special Teams Coordinator